-• Campus Safety Office at x9900 (on-campus telephone) or (808) 734-9900, or inperson at the Campus Safety Office, Ohi a Building, Room 104.
+Campus Safety Office at x9900 (on-campus telephone) or (808) 734-9900, or in- person at the Campus Safety Office, 'Ohi'a Building, Room 104.

-Upon receipt of information from a reliable source and/or upon visual observation of an incident or situation that represents a significant emergency or dangerous situation, the Campus Safety Manager will immediately contact the Vice-Chancellor for Administrative Services, or designee acting in his/her capacity, to provide information on the incident/situation.
-The Vice-Chancellor for Administrative Services will decide or, as necessary, convene the Campus Emergency Management Team to discuss and determine the immediate actions steps.
+Upon receipt of information from a reliable source and/or upon visual observation of an incident or situation that represents a significant emergency or dangerous situation, the Manager of Campus Safety and Emergency Management will immediately contact the Vice-Chancellor for Administrative Services, or designee acting in their capacity, to provide information on the incident/situation.
+The Vice-Chancellor for Administrative Services will decide or, as necessary, [proposed alternate language: "consult with the pertinent campus stakeholders to discuss and determine the immediate action steps"] convene the Campus Emergency Management Team to discuss and determine the immediate action steps.
 A timely warning will be immediately sent out via UH Alert, if available, or any other method(s) to ensure the campus is informed.
-Messages will continue as new information presents itself or the situation is closed.
+Messages will continue as new information presents itself or the situation is resolved.